arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes A Traffic Infraction In Arkansas?

 Non-criminal violations are referred to as traffic infractions in Arkansas.
 These offenses are often mechanical violations and are not considered to be as severe as felonies or misdemeanors.
-Individuals charged with traffic infractions are not sentenced to prison but are subject to fines that vary according to the type of infraction committed.
+Individuals charged with traffic infractions are generally not sentenced to prison but may be subject to fines that vary according to the type of infraction committed.
 Furthermore, offenders are still liable to other penalties, such as loss of driver privileges (suspensions), community service, and late fees.

 Examples